chris-bailey/spring-microservices-bookstore-demo/README.md

 Once all services are deployed, verify the application's functionality via API gateway calls.
 Detailed instructions and endpoints are available [under this heading](#testing-from-postman).

-## Running the Application Services for local Development & Testing
+## Running the Application Services for Local Development & Testing
 Running the services locally within the IDE environment allows for simple debugging, and allows for local development and testing.